Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 In this way, people can see that our safety is a result of how we respond.
 That puts our safety in our hands, and doesn't give our power away to other people.

 (1:01:30)
 In schools that we've created, which we call non-violent communication schools, in some areas, and we have other names for them in other areas.
-In these schools, we teach the teachers, the administrators, and the students how to speak nonviolent communication.
-My oldest son went to a school like this, where the students all learned nonviolent communication, and we want students to know, what I was just saying, that your security rests in your hands.
+In these schools, we teach the teachers, the administrators, and the students how to speak Nonviolent Communication.
+My oldest son went to a school like this, where the students all learned Nonviolent Communication, and we want students to know, what I was just saying, that your security rests in your hands.

 > Don't ever give up your security, to the structures in which you're in, or to other people's messages toward you.